mushroom1324/spring-security-JWT/README.md

     - Using Restful api to connect with React.
     - Use MySQL for databases.

-well, this repos is for learning.. so there's nothing much ;D
+Well, this repository is for learning. so there's nothing much ;D